module specification

 On completing the module students will be able to:

-LO1: Use appropriate anatomical terminology to describe the structures and compartments of the human body and their spatial orientation and explain the concept of homeostasis and describe how constancy of the internal environment is controlled.
+LO1: Recall the structures and compartments of the human body, including their spatial organisation, and explain the concept of homeostasis, outlining how stability of the internal environment is maintained.

-LO2: Describe the major features of human physiological systems, the location of the major constitutive organs, and their anatomical and functional relations to each other.
+LO2: Recall the key characteristics of the major human physiological systems, identify the locations of the primary organs, and describe the anatomical and functional relationships between them.

 LO3: Apply relevant tests to gather and interpret basic scientific data and provide coherent written analysis of data.